aws/aws-toolkit-vscode/README.md

 ## License

 This project and the subprojects within **(AWS Toolkit for Visual Studio Code, Amazon Q for Visual Studio Code)** is distributed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+Problem:
+Foo does nothing when user clicks it.

+Solution:
+- Listen to the click event.
+- Emit telemetry on success/failure.